'The 100' Season 4 Kicks Off Netflix June Releases

 — Denise (@NVGhost005) February 2, 2017

 As the only nightblood, the group had to get Luna to agree to allow them to take some blood from her.
-They needed to find a way to turn others into nightbloods to save the human race, while finding somewhere to hide out for the next five years.
+They needed to find a way to turn others into nightbloods to save the human race while finding somewhere to hide out for the next five years.
 Unfortunately, they learned that the six months they believed to have was really only two months.

 They are now just days away from radiation covering Earth.
 Clarke and Jaha have had to make some difficult and scary choices in the hope of saving the human race, including allowing the 13 clans to battle out who will gain the chance to live in the bunker.
-However, Clarke and Jaha decided to steal the bunker for who they believed should have it, meaning Skaikru are safe for now.
+However, Clarke and Jaha decided to steal the bunker for whom they believed should have it, meaning Skaikru are safe for now.

 "we are equal. we are one clan" #the100